 SPEARS, JACQUELINE, Interim Associate Dean for Academic and Research Programs, Olathe.
 BS 1969, MS 1972, PhD 1988, Kansas State University.
 Research interests: contextual issues in education, focus on gender, rurality and ethnicity.

-TATONETTI, LISA, Associate Professor of English.
+TATONETTI, LISA, Professor of English.
 PhD 2001, Ohio State University.
 Research interests: cultural studies, ethnic literature (Native American) and women's studies.